j-attoh/vidly/README.md

 # vidly
 Movie Rentals API

-This a Movie Rentals API written using Javascript -- Node  ( Special Thanks to CodeWithMosh)
+This a Movie Rentals API written using Javascript -- Node   ( Reviewed CodeWithMosh, Special Thanks :( )

 This code features tests written using Jest